Valentina Sagala is a feminist activist, advisor, legal scholar, policy and legal drafter, and law scholar from Indonesia.

-Her organization advocates for laws to promote the protection of women and children, monitors policy formulation and law enforcement, provides direct services to women and children survivors of violence, and also runs a school for feminist critical education.
+In 1998, Valentina founded the Yayasan Institut Perempuan (Women’s Institute Foundation), the first feminist and independent NGO established in Bandung, in the West Java province.
+The organisation advocates for laws to promote the protection of women and children monitors policy formulation and law enforcement, provides direct services to women and children survivors of violence, and also runs a school for feminist critical education.

 Following this, she finished her law and economic Bachelor’s degree in 2001, and went on to complete her law Master’s degree in 2006, and became a lecturer in Human Rights Law at the law faculty of the Parahyangan Catholic University.
 She also went on to set up community-based groups to provide services to victims of human trafficking, and then linked rural community-based organisations through the West Java Anti-Trafficking Movement Network.

 Valentina has provided capacity building training and workshops to members of parliament, judicial (police officers, general attorneys, judges and court staffs, lawyers), education (lecturers, students), professionals (doctors, journalists), religious/community leaders, social activists both at national level and also in many districts/provinces, especially in the eastern part of Indonesia and conflict areas.